fl97-mo/Level-1-Python-Beginner-Guide/README.md

   - Finds the shortest path between locations in an unweighted graph
   - Queue-based approach to explore all possible paths and select the shortest one
   - ![BFS Visualisation](09_Screenshots/08_BreadthFirstSearch.png)
+- `SelectionSort.py`: Repeatedly selects the smallest element from the unsorted part and moves it to the beginning.

 ## Quick Start
 1. **Clone the repository**:
    ```bash